-- II.A.
+II.A.
 Information on the Application of This Standard.
-The online chlorine analyzer chosen for a particular application depends most upon the water characteristics at the point of sampling and the reason for sampling (regulatory compliance, process control, or other).
-The initial selection and purchasing of an online chlorine analyzer is beyond the scope of this standard.
-However, as an analyzer is operated and maintained, attention should be paid to whether the water characteristics are within the range of water temperature, pH, and other parameters in which the analyzer is designed to operate. - III.
+The online chlorine analyzer chosen for a particular application depends most on the water characteristics at the point of sampling and the reason for sampling (regulatory compliance, process control, or other).
+The initial selection and purchasing of an online chlorine analyzer are beyond the scope of this standard.
+However, as an analyzer is operated and maintained, attention should be paid to whether the water characteristics are within the range of water temperature, pH, and other parameters in which the analyzer is designed to operate.

+III.
 Use of This Standard.
-It is the responsibility of the user of an AWWA standard to determine that the products described in that standard are suitable for use in the particular application being considered. - III.A.
+It is the responsibility of the user of an AWWA standard to determine that the products described in that standard are suitable for use in the particular application being considered.

+III.A.
 Purchaser Options and Alternatives.
-The following items should be provided by the purchaser: - 1.
-Standard used-that is, ANSI/AWWA C670, Online Chlorine Analyzer Operation and Maintenance, of latest revision. - 2.
-Whether compliance with NSF/ANSI 60, Drinking Water Treatment Chemicals-Health Effects, is required. - III.B.
+The following information should be provided by the purchaser:

+1. Standard used-that is, ANSI/AWWA C670, Online Chlorine Analyzer Operation and Maintenance, of latest revision.

+III.B.
 Modification to Standard.
-Any modification of the provisions, definitions, or terminology in this standard must be provided by the purchaser. - IV.
+Any modification of the provisions, definitions, or terminology in this standard must be provided by the purchaser.

+IV.
 Major Revisions.

+1. Modifications were made to conform to AWWA standard wording.

+2. Section 2 was updated to list only those documents referenced in the standard per AWWA guidelines, and a reference to USEPA Method 334 was added.

+3. The definitions for potable water, wastewater, and reclaimed water were added to Section 3 per AWWA guidelines.

+4. A reference to USEPA Method 334 was added to Sec.
+4.6.5, Sampling method, and Sec.
+5.1, Instrument verification, to be consistent with current regulations.

+5. A new appendix A was added to include important reference material that is not referenced in the standard and was deleted from Section 2 of the standard.

-This is the first edition of this standard. - V. Comments.
-If you have any comments or questions about this standard, please call the AWWA Volunteer and Technical Support Group at 303.794.7711, FAX at 303.795.7603, write to the group at 6666 West Quincy Avenue, Denver, CO 80235-3098, or e-mail standards@awwa.org.
+V. Comments.
+If you have any comments or questions about this standard, please call AWWA Engineering and Technical Services at 303.794.7711, FAX at 303.795.7603; write to the department at 6666 West Quincy Avenue, Denver, CO 80235-3098; or email at standards@awwa.org.

-This is a preview of "AWWA C670-09 ".
-Click here to purchase the full version from the ANSI store.
 This page intentionally blank.
-Copyright © 20 10 American Water Works Association.
-All Rights Reserved.

-ANSI/AWWA C670-09 (First Edition)

-AWWA Standard